 Guess what… links and anchor text also shape the topic of a page.

 Let’s pretend you have two pages “Acoustic Guitars” and “6 String Acoustic Guitars”.

 If you end up sending too many links (internal or external) anchors with “acoustic guitars” to the “6 String Acoustic Guitar” page, you’re setting yourself up to telling Google that the 6-string page wants to rank for “acoustic guitar” as well.

-Instead, do more content marketing and build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”, while avoiding or removing the links and anchors targeted at the broad term.
+Instead, do more content marketing and build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”, while avoiding or removing the links and anchor text targeted at the broad term.

-And take a hard look at your internal links and their anchors.
+And make sure to have a hard look at your internal links and their anchor text.
 If you’re sending any number internal links with target anchors that were meant to give relevance to another page, you’re setting yourself up for a ranking disaster.

 Page Removal and 301’s

-After de-optimizing a page’s content as best you can, then you may wish to ask yourself if the two pages actually address the same concept.
+After de-optimizing one page’s content as best you can, then you may wish to ask yourself if the duplicate pages actually address the same concept.